BardicDefense/purple-hack/README.md

 **Steward/Castellan**: Responsible for the administration of a stronghold in the absence or inability of a player character, a steward holds a position of great prestige and trust.
-Whilst serving within the stronghold, a steward is capable of leading forty men at arms and two lieutenants for every level of experience he possesses, as well as the necessary number of sergeants.
-The monthly wage due to a steward is equal to his level x 100d..
-A retainer of an appropriate class and level could be appointed as steward.
+Whilst serving within the stronghold, a steward is capable of leading forty men at arms and two lieutenants for every Level of experience he possesses, as well as the necessary number of sergeants.
+The monthly wage due to a steward is equal to his Level x 100d..
+A retainer of an appropriate class and Level could be appointed as steward.

 **Weaponsmith**: Required for the production and maintenance of weaponry; for every sixty men at arms present, there must be at least one weaponsmith